Tutorial

 ## [1] "primary"

-We can now calculate the total number of individuals with that state.
+We can now calculate the total number of individuals in that state.
 We use

 there are duplicate records for an individual.